-Weight control - Focus more on adding as many super foods to your diet, and less on the things you need to eliminate.
+Weight control - Focus more on adding as many super foods to our diet, and less on the things we need to eliminate.
 At least at the start.
-Chances are, you will have a tough time eating the "bad" stuff if you are getting full on the good stuff.
+Chances are, we will have a tough time eating the "bad" stuff if we are getting full on the good stuff.
 Then start eliminating the problem foods, one at a time.

 The toughest one of all - "Eat to live, not live to eat."

-In order for you to maintain a significant cardio and strength training regimen, ultimately, you must maintain a sufficient level of flexibility.
-Without proper flexibility, you will start to incur injuries, both small and large.
-And these injuries/ailments will start a downward spiral that will limit your ability to train and lead to more injuries/ailments.
-Don't let this be the thing that puts you on the couch.
+In order for us to maintain a significant cardio and strength training regimen, ultimately, we must maintain a sufficient level of flexibility.
+Without proper flexibility, we will start to incur injuries, both small and large.
+And these injuries/ailments will start a downward spiral that will limit our ability to train and lead to more injuries/ailments.
+We can't let this be the thing that puts us on the couch.

 The guidelines for Flexibility.

-If we are doing a thousand crunches or eating kale smoothies for breakfast, lunch, and dinner, odds are that we are not going to continue that regimen for more than a few weeks, let alone the rest of our lives.
-For any program to work, it must be one that we can do for the rest of our lives.
+If we are doing a thousand crunches or drinking kale smoothies for breakfast, lunch, and dinner, odds are that we are not going to continue that regimen for more than a few weeks.
+For any program to work, it must be one that we can maintain for the rest of our lives.

-So, start small, just one or two minor adjustments to your diet or your exercise routine at a time.
-And after a couple weeks, ask yourself - "Can I do this for the rest of my life?"
-If the answer is no, then you need to scale it back and repeat.
-If the answer is yes, perfect, now add a new change and repeat.
+So, we need to start small, just one or two minor adjustments to our diet or exercise routine at a time.
+And after a couple weeks, ask ourselves - "Can I do this for the rest of my life?"
+If the answer is no, then we need to scale it back and repeat.
+If the answer is yes, perfect, now we can add a new change and repeat.
 Every change must be for a lifetime or it is just a waste of time.

 One bit of "controversial" wisdom - Getting moving takes priority over everything else.
-If you are having trouble "finding" the energy to get moving organically, then get it synthetically.
+If we are having trouble "finding" the energy to get moving organically, then we need to get it synthetically.
 Caffeine is an incredible booster of energy.
-And if you are worried its negative side-effects, they are not even close to the side-effects of a sedentary life.
-So drink some coffee, or a lot of coffee, begin to develop that organic energy boost, then start cutting out the caffeine.
-But do whatever it takes to get moving!
+And the "negative" side-effects are not even close to the side-effects of living a sedentary life.
+So let's drink some coffee, or a lot of coffee, then begin to develop organic energy levels, eventually replacing the caffeine.
+But we must do whatever it takes to get moving and keep moving!